 - Bulging discs

 - Soft tissue damage

-Where to go for back pain after a car accident?
+Where to go for chronic back pain after a car accident?

 However you leave the crash scene, you should go directly to an Emergency Room for medical diagnosis, care and treatment.